barionleg/cesium.wiki.gs/Imagery-Layers-Details.md

 * Long-term and speculative ideas (in order)
    * Image processing to _fix_ images, e.g.,
       * Bing Maps imagery is really dark, so brighten it.
-      * Landsat imagery is usually 11 or 12 bits, and looses its dynamic range when dropped to 8-bits.
+      * Landsat imagery is usually 11 or 12 bits, and loses its dynamic range when dropped to 8-bits.
       * For Landsat multispectral imagery, we might want to color one band.
       * Histogram, gamma corrections, etc.
-      * We should do this in a fragment shader so the user can adjust with sliders.
+      * We should do this in a fragment shader so the user can adjust it with sliders.
 There can also be a fast path for final adjustment where the processed textures are saved; however, to start adjusting again, we will need the source data.
-   * UTM Projections.
+   * UTM projections.
 I assume server-side.
+What other projections?
-   * Show/hide layers based on altitude (careful in 2D and columbus view) or time?
+   * Show/hide layers based on viewer height(careful in 2D and Columbus view) or time?
 This may be done in Dynamic Scene, not Scene, but we need to think about it.
 More general _display conditions_ could also be useful.
    * Ability to move - and possibility rotate - a texture on the globe so it better lines up with where the user expects it, e.g., with building models.
 To start, we need to decouple the extent the texture thinks it has with the extent that it is rendered in.
    * Blend maps for layers, e.g., specular, dirt, or destruction maps.
 I don't have any use cases, but these are certainty popular in games; however, the shading for each layer is different, i.e., they are not just diffuse components.